Quantile: Estimating quantiles from a sample

 One problem which frequently arises is estimating a quantile of a (very large or infinite) population based on a finite sample of size N.

 Modern statistical packages rely on a number of techniques to estimate the quantiles.

 Hyndman and Fan compiled a taxonomy of nine algorithms used by various software packages.

 All methods compute Q_{p}, the estimate for the p-quantile (the k-th q-quantile, where p = k/q) from a sample of size N by computing a real valued index h.
 When h is an integer, the h-th smallest of the N values, x_{h}, is the quantile estimate.
 Otherwise a rounding or interpolation scheme is used to compute the quantile estimate from h, x_{⌊h⌋}, and x_{⌈h⌉}.
 (For notation, see floor and ceiling functions).

 The first three are piecewise constant, changing abruptly at each data point, while the last six use linear interpolation between data points, and differ only in how the index h used to choose the point along the piecewise linear interpolation curve, is chosen.

 Mathematica, Matlab, R and GNU Octave programming languages support all nine sample quantile methods.
 SAS includes five sample quantile methods, SciPy and Maple both include eight, EViews and Julia include the six piecewise linear functions, Stata includes two, Python includes two, and Microsoft Excel includes two.
 Mathematica, SciPy and Julia support arbitrary parameters for methods which allow for other, non-standard, methods.
+The Google Guava Java library provides the type 7 scheme in the Quantiles class.

 The estimate types and interpolation schemes used include: